Becoming a foster parent can be incredibly rewarding for both a child in need and the foster parent. So, how do you become a foster parent in Arizona?

 Most people have heard of foster parents or the foster care system.
 But what exactly are foster parents?

-The need for foster parents is great, as there are many children who need a safe, loving home.
+The need for foster parents is great, as many children need a safe, loving home.
 Children are innocent participants in life’s challenges, and there are times when the state of Arizona must remove a child from their home until a solution to an existing problem is resolved.

 Who are these children that need to be placed into foster care?

-- Brothers and sisters who really need to stay together.
+- Brothers and sisters who need to stay together.

 - Children who are currently unable to live with their birth families due to possible neglect, or physical abuse.